 When is the BEST time to plant trees?

 March through December is an excellent time and very acceptable time to plant trees.
-Since our trees have up to 100% of their roots included, they can be safely planted through the year.
+Since our trees have up to 100% of their roots included, they can be safely planted throughout the year.

 All of our trees are grown above ground in the tree bags, so the ground soil temperatures are actually cooler in the heat of summer and the soil is warmer in the colder months.

-Our root-pruned trees can be safely planted almost any time of the year, as long as the ground is not deeply frozen and they are properly planted with proper soil preparation and kept hydrated.
+Our root-pruned trees can be safely planted almost any time of the year, as long as the ground is not deeply frozen and they are properly planted with proper soil preparation and kept hydrated regularly.

 The root-pruned trees arrive with up to 100% of their roots included and are fully prepared to grow and survive.
-Proper planting with soil amendments, location, and watering are the most important factors.
+Proper planting with soil amendments (good top soil, organic compost and fertilizer), location, and watering are the most important factors.

 How to Plant Trees